This DVD is available for purchase at www.hkflix.com

 picture picture

-The plot isn't very dense, but Mous manages to create a set of well-rounded characters.
+The plot isn't very dense, but Mau manages to create a set of well-rounded characters.
 Even General Ishii (even though he is undeniably more than a bit insane) doesn't come off as a total devil, and many of the characters -- especially the kids in the Youth Corps -- come off as fairly sympathetic.
-Mous notes in an interview included on the DVD that Man Behind the Sun is not an exploitation film, and I would agree.
+Mau notes in an interview included on the DVD that Men Behind the Sun is not an exploitation film, and I would agree.
 The expliotation genre takes glee in presenting over-the-top sex and violence, and this movie is an undeniably grim look at one of one of the darker points in the bloodiest conflict the world has ever seen.

 picture picture

-I will grant that Man Behind the Sun does seem to go a bit overboard in parts, especially one scene where a man in put into a decompression chamber until his intestines shoot out his anus.
+I will grant that Men Behind the Sun does seem to go a bit overboard in parts, especially one scene where a man in put into a decompression chamber until his intestines shoot out his anus.
 But overall, it really gets its' point across.
 Even though I have seen many films with more blood and guts, rarely have I been so shocked.
-Man Behind the Sun is one of those rare pictures that will keep you thinking about it long after it ends.
+Men Behind the Sun is one of those rare pictures that will keep you thinking about it long after it ends.
 If you have a strong stomach, I highly recommend this film.
 Even if you don't, it's still worth a viewing, since it brings to attention one area of history most Westerners don't know much about.

 RATING: 8